Dudhauli

-Dudhauli is a municipality of the Sindhuli District in the Janakpur Zone of south-eastern Nepal.
+Dudhauli (दुधौली) is a municipality of the Sindhuli District in the Bagmati Province of Nepal.
+It has a total area of 390.39 km^{2}.
+According to 2021 census, it has a total population of 70,207.

+The municipality was established on 2 December 2014 and further expanded on 10 March 2017.

 Organization

 It was a village development committee but later changed to a Municipality.
-It merged Dudhauli VDC, Ladavir VDC, and Tandi VDC and later Sirthouli, Hatpate, Harsai, Nipane, Arunthakur, Kakurthakur and Jinakhu VDCs.
+It merged Dudhauli VDC, Ladabhir VDC, and Tandi VDC and later Sirthouli, Hatpate, Harsai, Nipane, Arunthakur, Kakurthakur and Jinakhu VDCs.

 Dudhauli Bazar, Sankhatar, Dadatol, Khiriyani, Kartha, Bataha, Arunthakur, Kakurthakur, Hatpate, Nipane, Harsai, Dakaha, Sirthauli, Maini, Tandi etc. are the main villages of Dudhauli.

+Ward division

+During the time of incorporation in 2014, Dudhauli Municipality was divided in 11 wards.
+After the expansion in 2017, the municipality was reorganized into 14 wards.